beskay/gas-guide/INTRO.md

 ![gas](images/gas.png)

-Each opcode (EVM instruction) has a fixed cost which is paid upon execution.
-Some opcodes have a dynamic cost on top of the fixed cost, which is dependant on several factors.
-Opcodes with a dynamic gas cost are for example the instructions related to storage or memory.
+Each opcode (EVM instruction) has a fixed cost that is paid upon execution.
+Some opcodes have a dynamic cost on top of the fixed cost, which is dependent on several factors.
+Opcodes with a dynamic gas cost include instructions related to storage or memory.

+## Gas costs

+The total transaction gas cost is the sum of

+1. The base transaction costs (21k gas).
+2. The costs for calldata (4 gas for a zero byte, 16 gas for a nonzero byte).
+3. The execution costs.

-The more complex your transaction, so the more instruction it takes to execute, the more fees you have to pay (values taken from [Ethereum Gas Tacker](https://etherscan.io/gastracker)):
+The more complex your transaction is, meaning the more instructions it takes to execute, the more expensive it becomes (values taken from [Ethereum Gas Tracker](https://etherscan.io/gastracker)):

 - [ETH Transfer](https://etherscan.io/tx/0x051f99743f8d211bf24ab7e6aec7dc17a6a7335fe12579b6c58cba856a2988cf): 21k gas
 - [ERC20 Transfer](https://etherscan.io/tx/0xb3e3302626b84b7c56f99e492dddcbcbd9db6dbbcc5253c8e0e8a7bb49ca4ece): ~65k gas